 Broad Match Keywords

-Broad match is Google’s default match type.
-When you type in a keyword to target with no other characters, your keyword will automatically default to a broad match keyword.
+Broad match is Google Ad’s default match type.
+When you create a new keyword with no special characters, your keyword will automatically default to a Broad Match keyword.

 To better illustrate the match types, let’s say you are advertising for a roofing company.

-If you use roofing company as a broad match keyword, your ads can appear for search queries including best roofing business, tile roof replacement, and roofing companies in Florida, among many other queries.
-Your ad may also trigger for search queries like roofer, or even gutter repair, if Google thinks these searches have similar intent as your original keyword, roofing company.
+If you use roofing company as a Broad Match keyword, your ads can appear for search queries including best roofing business, tile roof replacement, and roofing companies in Florida, among many other queries.
+Your ad may also trigger search queries like roofer, or even gutter repair, if Google thinks these searches have similar intent as your original keyword, roofing company.

 Broad Match Modifier (BMM) keywords provide the second most broad targeting of the Google Ads keyword match types.
 Using BMMs creates more narrow keyword targeting than broad match keywords.

-The special character used to denote broad match modifier keywords is the plus sign.
+The special character used to denote broad match modifier keywords is the plus sign (+).
 To use broad match modifier keywords, add a plus sign before each keyword you are using when entering your keyword in Google Ads.
-Example: +roofing +company

 When using broad match modifiers, your ads can still appear for related keywords; however, they will only show when the search query includes the exact word or close variants (see below) of your keywords.
 This is a key difference between broad match and broad match modifier keywords as it narrows the eligibility of the number of search queries that will trigger your ads.

 If you use +roofing +company as a BMM, your ads can still appear for searches such as how to start a roofing business as well as roofing in Florida best company, but your ads are less likely to appear for searches like roof repair near me or replace tile roofing.
 This is because these searches don’t include the BMM keywords or close variants you are using to trigger your ads (roofing & company).